asimonov/CarND-Vehicle-Detection/README.md

 I then define `extract_features` that combines the three types of features above for an input image.

-`extract_features` is run on the provided dataset with YUV colorspace and then sklearn `StandardScaler()` is calibrated on the full feature set.
+`extract_features` is run on the provided dataset with YCrCb colorspace and then sklearn `StandardScaler()` is calibrated on the full feature set.

 I then train `sklearn.LinearSVC` classifier on the full labelled scaled feature set.
-It gives accuracy of 99.3% on random test set of 20% of the original data.
+It gives accuracy of 99.5% on validation set of 20% of the original data.

 I then use `slide_window` function from the lectures to generate a set of windows covering ROI (region of interest), which roughly corresponds to horizontal area of input image from just above the bonnet to just over the horizon.
 I generate windows in two scales: 128x128 px and 64x64 px.
 They empirically produce the best results.